How Mobile Driver’s Licenses (mDLs) Enhance Identity Verification

 Future Use Cases for Mobile Driver’s Licenses (mDLs)

-Why Standardization Is Important for mDLs’
+Why Standardization Is Essential for Mobile Driver’s Licenses (mDLs)

 Key Standards Guiding Mobile Driver’s License (mDL) Adoption

-The Importance of Government Support for mDLs
+The Importance of Government Support for Mobile Driver’s Licenses (mDLs)

-Concerns About Surveillance and Data Control with mDLS
+Concerns About Surveillance and Data Control

-What Are the Challenges for mDL Adoption?
+Challenges for mDL Adoption

 1. Interoperability and Standardization Issues